 To pick the best basement dehumidifier, you must understand:

 - The capacity of the dehumidifier – The efficiency of any basement dehumidifier is not determined by its size, but by its capacity.
-Capacity refers to how many pints of water the basement dehumidifier is able to extract from the basement in a single day.
+Capacity refers to how many pints of water the basement dehumidifier can extract from the basement in a single day.

 - The size of your basement – This is a very easy task for anyone.
 It is important to get the exact measurements in square feet.
 Most basement dehumidifiers’ capacity is measured per square footage of the basement.